omcevoy/CoolTShirts/README.md

 ```
 ![Results Returned By Query](https://github.com/omcevoy/CoolTShirts/blob/master/firstTouchVals.png)

 As shown in the above image, this query returns the campaigns and the amount of first touches the campaign generated.
-While first touches and page visits are certainly important, what truly matters is whether or not these visitors are making purchases.
-To better gauge this I looked at the last touch of the users, instead of first touch, and specifically the users whose last touch occurred on the purchase page.
+The interview generated the most first touches, followed closely by the articles on NYT & BuzzFeed.

+While first touches are important for determining which campaigns brought users to the site, we ultimately want the users to make purchases.
+To help determine which campaigns are contributing to purchases, we instead focus on the last touch.

 ```
 WITH last_touch AS (